mojodojodev/mojodojo.dev/guides/modules/Assert.md

 ---
 title: Assert
 categories: Assert
-usage: Place constraints on functions and check conditions at compile time
+usage: Place constraints on functions that are checked at compile time, and check conditions only in debug builds
 ---
 # Assert
 ## assert_param